$\hbar$-Vertex algebras and chiralization of star products: h -Vertex algebras

 where we used the commutator formula for $\ast_\h$ \eqref{eq commutator -1 h prod}, skewsymmetry of the $\h$-bracket and Proposition \ref{prop change of variable} for the change of variables.

-Recall that if two functions have the same finite difference, they coincide modulo a periodic function.
-In the case of the Jacobi identity, both sides are polynomial functions, and the only periodic periodic functions are the constants.
+Recall that if two functions have the same finite difference, they coincide modulo an $\h$-periodic function.
+In the case of the Jacobi identity, both sides are polynomial functions, and the only periodic polynomial functions are the constants.
 Notice also that the Jacobi identity remains unchanged if we swap $a,b$ and $\l,\mu$.
 Thus, we only need to check that identity \eqref{eq Jacobi sum h} holds when we put $\l=\mu=0$, when we put $\mu=0$ and compute the finite difference with respect to $\l$, and finally when we compute the finite difference with respect to both $\l$ and $\mu$.
+If $\l=\mu=0$ we get